Thursday, February 6, 2025

 In aggregate, swap rates create something of a benchmark that can be looked to as a measure of where the market thinks interest rates will go.

-Current swap rates suggest that interest rates will be lower over the coming years, but not dramatically so.
+Current swap rates suggest that mortgage rates won’t fall much further over the coming years, but not dramatically so.

-As of 18 November, five-year swaps were at 3.99 per cent and two-year swaps at 4.22 per cent – both trending well below the current base rate.
+As of 4 February, five-year swaps were at 3.87 per cent and two-year swaps at 4.22 per cent – both trending below the current base rate.

 Any borrowers hoping for a return to the rock bottom interest rates of 2021 will likely be disappointed.
 On the flipside, savers will be reassured that rates are not expected to plummet to the depths again.